lusaxweb/vuesax/docs/components/chip.md

    parameters: null
    description: With custom icon
    default: null
+ - name: icon-pack
+   type: String
+   parameters: Icon Pack Class Name
+   description: Icon Pack to be used.
+If not set, icon will default to Material Icons. ex.
+FA4 uses fa or fas, FA5 uses fas, far, or fal.
+   default: material-icons
+ - name: close-icon
+   type: String
+   parameters: null
+   description: provides an icon for the button to close chip.
+   default: clear
  - name: placeholder
    type: String
    parameters: null
    description: Placeholder text (only in vs-chips)
    default: null
+ - name: remove-icon
+   type: String
+   parameters: null
+   description: provides an icon for the button to remove chips (only in vs-chips)
+   default: close

 contributors:
   - fergardi
 ---